FingerlessGlov3s/OPNsensePIAWireguard/README.md

      - There is now a [guide on OPNsense Docs](https://docs.opnsense.org/manual/how-tos/wireguard-selective-routing.html#step-7-create-an-alias-for-the-relevant-local-hosts-that-will-access-the-tunnel), which will help you here.
 Step 7 onwards.

 Note: If your having speed issues, you may need to change PIA server region or lower the default MTU from 1420, advanced users should understand how to do this.

+**Updating**

+Normally only the `PIAWireguard.py` script needs updating as the rest of the files and JSON file won't very change often.
+So if you only update the `PIAWireguard.py` file and then run it manually as a one off it will tell you if there's missing variables/settings from the JSON file.
+If it returns `json is missing some settings` you will need to update to the latest `PIAWireguard.json` file.
+Before you start backup your current JSON file, keep it safe and use it to reference the `opnsenseKey` and `opnsenseSecret` (`piaDipToken` if configured), as this is only given on API key creation.
+If you have lost these details, you can delete the API keys from the `WireguardAPI` API user and create new API key following step 1 part 8 again.
+Once everything is working you may delete your backed up file.

+If `actions_piawireguard.conf` or `ca.rsa.4096.crt` needs updating, I shall update this part of the readme, pointing this out otherwise stick to the information above for updating.

 ***Port Forwarding***